michaelimfeld/adapo/README.md

  - complex

 For a simple plugin only the compiled .smx plugin binary is needed. simple.

+Example directory structure:

+    data/plugins/simpleplugin.smx

-Complex plugins need to be stored as a directory named like the plugin itself.
-This directory should be the whole tree from csgo root dir.
+Complex plugins need to be stored as a directory named like the plugin itself containing the whole tree from csgo root dir.

 Example directory structure:

     data/plugins/complexplugin/csgo/addons/plugins/complexplugin.smx